preciofishbone/OmniaDocsG2/accessability/index.rst

 The accessibility theme
 **************************
+The main accessibility functionality is the accessibility theme.
 How visible the differences are can differ a lot depending on how the default themes for the business profile are set up, and how the themes are used for blocks and for backgrounds on pages, but generally contrasts are higher.
 Here's an example for the breadcrump.

 Accessibility not turned on: